Sonnenstein Euthanasia Centre: Number of victims

-Establishment of the memorial centre
+History 1941-1989

-After the death centre closed in 1941, the Adolf Hitler School (Adolf-Hitler-Schule Gau Sachsen), a Reich Administration School and a Wehrmacht military hospital were established on the site and lasted until 1945.
+After the killing centre closed in 1941, the Adolf Hitler School (Adolf-Hitler-Schule Gau Sachsen), a Reich Administration School and a Wehrmacht military hospital were established on the site and lasted until 1945.
 Following the end of the Second World War, it became a refugee camp, quarantine camp for released members of the Wehrmacht, part of the Landrat office and a police school.
 These remained until 1949, with the exception of the police school which lasted until 1954.

 From 1954 to 1991 a large part of the site was used by a continuous-flow machine manufacturer to build aircraft turbines.
-In 1977 the Pirna District Rehabilitation Centre was established in the castle area.
+In 1977 the Pirna District Rehabilitation Centre was established on the castle grounds.
 In 1991 this grew into a workshop for handicapped people under the sponsorship of the workers' charity, Arbeiterwohlfahrt.

+Memorial centre

-Not until autumn 1989 did its historic events gradually sink into the public consciousness in the town.
+Not until autumn 1989 did its historic events enter the public consciousness in the town.
 On 1 September 1989, the 50th anniversary of the start of the Nazi extermination programme, a small exhibition about Action T4 by the historian Götz Aly was held, at the initiative of several townsfolk interested in bringing the subject to light.
 The exhibition generated a lot of public interest.
 As a result, there was a citizens' initiative to create a suitable memorial site to the victims of the Nazi euthanasia crimes at Sonnenstein.
 In June 1991 a society for the site was formed, the Kuratorium Gedenkstätte Sonnenstein.

 Based on searches of the archives and archaeological investigations carried out from 1992 to 1994, the cellar rooms used for the exterminations in Haus C 16 were reconstructed in 1995 and arranged as a memorial centre (today building Schlosspark 11).
 The exhibition is located in the attic of the same building.
-On behalf of the Saxon Memorial Foundation, a permanent exhibition to remember the victims of political tyranny was created to document the crimes.
+The Saxon Memorial Foundation created a permanent exhibition to remember the victims of political tyranny and to document the crimes.
 It was opened to the public on 9 June 2000.